Resilient Agent Task Delivery: Pull-Based Discovery and Role-Based Tool Filtering

 - Both patterns follow the same principle at the heart of any cyborgenic organization: reduce what the agent has to deal with, and make the rest crash-proof.

 Run AI agents long enough and you will watch a task vanish.
 Not fail — vanish.
-The agent that was supposed to receive it restarted between assignment and delivery.
+I watched this happen on a Saturday afternoon: the Marketing agent was supposed to receive a content assignment.
+Its pod restarted between assignment and delivery.
 The NATS message hit an empty socket.
-The task registry still says "assigned."
-The agent comes back up with a clean slate and no idea it owes anyone anything.
+The task registry still said "assigned."
+The agent came back up with a clean slate and no idea it owed anyone anything.
+I didn't find out until I checked the dashboard three hours later.

-A cyborgenic organization cannot tolerate that.
-This post covers two problems we solved at agent.ceo while running a fleet of Claude Code agents in Kubernetes: making task delivery survive infrastructure failures, and keeping context windows small enough that agents can actually think.
+A Cyborgenic Organization cannot tolerate that.
+This post covers two problems I solved at agent.ceo while running a fleet of 11 Claude Code agents in Kubernetes: making task delivery survive infrastructure failures, and keeping context windows small enough that agents can actually think.

 Part 1: Pull-Based Task Discovery